Deprecation: #108345 - Deprecation of ext_emconf.php

 }

-In this example, obsolete is preserved as build metadata and may still be shown
+In this example, obsolete is preserved as build metadata and can still be displayed

 The former state = exclude value should now be expressed via